NutraSoft food manufacturing ERP software

 • Labor cost per unit = $156 / 500 = $0.312

-Once you establish your process, apply it the same way across all shifts, teams, and facilities.
-Consistency improves:
+Once you set your process, apply it the same way across all shifts, teams, and facilities.
+Consistency improves data reliability, year-over-year comparisons, audit readiness, and cross-department cost analysis.

-Manual tracking of hours is slow, prone to mistakes, and hard to scale.
-An ERP software built for food manufacturers, like NutraSoft, makes labor costing simple and accurate.
+Manual tracking is slow, error-prone, and hard to scale.
+An ERP built for food manufacturers, like NutraSoft, makes labor costing simple and accurate.
+With NutraSoft you can:

 • Track run vs. non-run time automatically